 Kebabs are a traditional Turkish dish.
 If you travel to Turkey, you will find they are in every restaurant.
 They are an integral part of Turkish cuisine and are even a very popular Turkish street food.

-It’s the signature Kebab of Urfa, Turkey, of course, made with perfectly seasoned ground meat using traditional Turkish spices like cumin, paprika, and cinnamon.
-You may see it called Urfa Kebap as kebap is Turkish for kebab.
+Urfa Kebab is the delicious signature Kebab of Urfa, Turkey of course.
+Urfa Kebabs are made with perfectly seasoned ground meat (typically lamb, beef, or a combination) using traditional Turkish spices like cumin, paprika, and cinnamon.
+You may see it called Urfa Kebap because kebap is Turkish for kebab.
 And the urban dictionary has Urfa Kebabi where kebabi is slang for a really tasty kebab.
 You may also see it as Urfa kabab, but that’s just a misspelling!

 How can I make the BEST Urfa Kebabs at home?